symfony-si/symfony-docs-sl/components/http_foundation/sessions.rst

 that might use the ``$_SESSION`` super-global and all data remains completely compatible with Symfony2's session management.

-Symfony2 provides 2 kinds of storage bags, with two separate implementations.
+Symfony2 provides two kinds of storage bags, with two separate implementations.
 Everything is written against interfaces so you may extend or create your own bag types if necessary.